 While it is good to have many repeat customers, relying on them too much can threaten your company’s success.
 If one or two stop operating, your business may not cover the gap until you fill your schedule again.
 Therefore, keeping a diverse range of customers is one way to mitigate this risk.
 It insulates your company from falling victim to boom and bust cycles.

 Being an owner-operator for a trucking company can be incredibly rewarding.
-However, it can also be highly profitable with sound business strategies that maximize profitability.
-These techniques provide a few options for boosting your profits or reducing expenses to ensure long-term success!
+It can also be highly profitable with sound business strategies that maximize profitability.
+The techniques outlined here provide a few options for boosting your profits or reducing expenses to ensure long-term success.